primeqa/primeqa/examples/drdecr/README.md

 * XOR (data containg English queries and non-English passages)
 * Parallel Corpus (data containg parallel English and non-English passages)

+More details about the data sets can be found in Appendix A.1 of the [Dr. DECR](https://arxiv.org/abs/2112.08185) paper.

 To create **NQ** training data, run:
 ```
 source ./script/create_NQ.sh